cnlancehu/lucide-slint/README.md

   </a>
 </p>

-# Lucide Slint
-Implementation of the lucide icon library for Slint.

 <p align="center">
   <a href="https://crates.io/crates/lucide-slint">crates.io</a>
   ·
   <a href="https://docs.rs/lucide-slint/">Documentation</a>
 </p>

+# Lucide Slint
+Implementation of the lucide icon library for Slint.

 # Installation
-In an existing Slint project, run the following command to add lucide-slint as a dependency:
+In an existing Slint project, run the following command to add lucide-slint as a **build** dependency:

 ```bash
 cargo add lucide-slint --build